-For the current financial year ended 31 March 2023, the Group assessed that there are no indications of further impairment of right-of-use assets and the recoverable amount approximates the carrying amount of the right-of-use assets.
-Accordingly, no reversal of prior year impairment losses is required for the current financial year ended 31 March 2023.
+For the current financial year ended 31 March 2024, the Group assessed that there are no impairment of the right-of-use assets as the recoverable amount exceeds the carrying amount of the right-of-use assets.
+In addition, no reversal of prior year impairment losses is required for the current financial year ended 31 March 2024.

-The recoverable amount was assessed based on Value-in-Use ("VIU") determined by discounted cash flow model and the discount rate used as at 31 March 2023 was 5.0% per annum.
+The recoverable amount was assessed based on Value-in-Use ("VIU") determined by discounted cash flow model and the discount rate used as at 31 March 2024 was 4.0% per annum.
 The growth rates and other significant assumptions applied in the VIU computations are based on management's cash flow projections.